 ChemCentre will work together with WA Police, PathWest (Forensic Biology), Murdoch University, Edith Cowan University, and an international research team based at the University of California, Davis, on the four-year project.

 The project will also contribute valuable data towards a wider clinical collaboration between ChemCentre, the UWA Burns Research Unit and the Fiona Wood Foundation.

 We have pioneered accredited forensic proteomics methodology and analyses undertaken for the racing industry.
 We now routinely simultaneously screen to detect and identify approximately 40 different performance enhancing peptides in racehorses.

 We have also finalised proteomic methodologies for the analysis of peptide drugs and growth hormones that have the potential for abuse and illicit distribution.
 This analysis assists police and border protection officers in identifying drugs or growth hormones in seized material.

 Our work using proteomics methodology to identify the type of synthetic insulin in post-mortem samples has provided greater insight for the Coroner in determining the role of insulin in the cause of death.

 Confirmation of an insulin overdose by toxicological analysis of post-mortem samples is rare, challenging and currently not performed in Australian forensic toxicology laboratories.
-ChemCentre researchers have developed methodology and successfully used proteomic analysis to confirm the presence of synthetic insulins in the vitreous humour of suspected insulin overdose cases to determine cause of death.
+ChemCentre researchers have developed methodology and successfully used proteomics analyses to confirm the presence of synthetic insulins in the vitreous humour (gelatinous tissue of the eyeball) of suspected insulin overdose cases to determine cause of death.